 At Coastal Spine our goal is to improve chronic spine related pain.
-We provide a comprehensive approach, both nonsurgical and surgical treatment options all under one roof.
-If a patient fails nonsurgical treatment such as injections, we are able to provide minimally invasive surgical options to them.
+We provide a comprehensive approach, both Minimally invasive and surgical treatment options all under one roof.
+If a patient fails Minimally invasive treatment such as injections, we are able to provide minimally invasive surgical options to them.

 Here’s some information about spine surgery.